ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Themes

 There are tons of free Jekyll themes out there, some more complicated than others.
 For the simplest themes (like the [one I used for example](https://broccolini.net/swiss/about/)).
-You just have to add a line to your Gemfile like `gem "jekyll-swiss"` and then edit the `theme` in `config.yml`, in my case `theme: jekyll-swiss`.
-The theme I use also had a `theme_color` that I could edit, which I quickly did to `theme_color: blue`.
+You just have to add a line to your Gemfile to add the new library like `gem "jekyll-swiss"` and then edit the `theme` in `config.yml`, in my case `theme: jekyll-swiss`.
+The theme I use also had a `theme_color` that I could edit, which I set to `theme_color: blue`.
 Whenever you add a new gem, you'll have to run `bundle` in the command line to install the new gems before previewing it.

 ### Write a blog post
 Since you did the Jekyll quick start, you should see a post already there that you can modify and copy to create new posts!